mlarionov/sampling_bayesian_encoder/README.md

 # Sampling Bayesian Encoder
 Experimental studies of my paper "Sampling Techniques in Bayesian Target Encoding" https://arxiv.org/abs/2006.01317

-The main github development effort for Sampling Bayesian Encoder is a public fork of category_encoders package and can be accessed at this github location: https://github.com/mlarionov/categorical-encoding/tree/sampling .
+This repository contains only experiments.
+The actual implementation of Sampling Bayesian Encoder is located in a public fork of category_encoders package and can be accessed at this github location: https://github.com/mlarionov/categorical-encoding/tree/sampling .

-This repository contains a copy of the file sampling_bayesian.py taken from the main repo.
+To get the latest version use:

+`pip install --upgrade 'git+https://github.com/mlarionov/categorical-encoding@sampling'`

 ## Experimental Studies